apostrophecms/apostrophe-nightwatch-tools/README.md

 ## Changelog

+3.3.1: pause when committing and submitting, to allow asynchronous page content save operations to complete.
+Increases test stability.

 3.3.0: `steps.login` can now be called with a username and password.
 Otherwise it still defaults to `admin` and `demo`.

 3.2.0: Windows-compatible.
 Thanks to Amin Shazrin.